-Switching your mortgage
+Switching your mortgage could save you money

 about our mortgages

-If you choose a fixed rate mortgage:
+If you choose a variable interest loan:

 Take your time to research the best deal for you.
 Use our mortgage calculator to find a mortgage that suits you.
 You can review and compare our mortgage rates and find out how much your repayments are likely to be.